japorized/TeX_notes/README.md

 If you wish to get a copy of these documents, please take them with utmost discreet.

-My main editor is Sublime Text, but I have a setup for VIm as well.
+My main editor is Sublime Text, but I have a setup for nvim as well.

 ---
 ### Setups